adobe-type-tools/psautohint/doc/AC.md

 ## Output

-AC writes out a file in encrypted bez file format that includes the hinting information.
+AC writes out glyphs bez format that includes the hinting information.
 Along with each hint it writes a comment that specifies which path element was used to create this hint.
 This comment is used by BuildFont for hinting multiple master